How to Clean Your Air Conditioner | AC Sales of Lafayette

 • Viewing the blower, motor, drain line and coils

 There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as several parts on your indoor HVAC system.
+It only takes about an hour to wash your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to clean your air conditioner.
+Choose a warm day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run your equipment once you’ve cleaned it.
+That way, you can check your equipment once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment